pyrocms/pyrocms-docs/content/developers/tools/streams-api/index.md

 It will be clearer to have an example thread that runs through these docs, so here is our example:

-_Our module is a simple recipe-keeping module.
-Users add recipes and view them in a list.
-Our only stream is a recipe stream._
+_Our module is a simple FAQ module.
+Users add FAQs and view them in a list.
+Our only stream is a faq stream and our namespace is streams_sample._